 Monitor the Other Rosters

 Like a traditional fantasy football draft, you will want to monitor the other teams’ rosters in your DRAFT league.
-Since all rosters must follow a strict structure, this can give you key information to help you with your upcoming picks.
-If all of the other teams in the league have filled up their two running back spots by the time you pick in the third or fourth round, then you can wait until the last round to take your running back.
+Since all registrations must follow a strict structure, this can give you key information to help you with your upcoming picks.
+If all the other teams in the league have filled up their two running back spots by the time you pick in the third or fourth round, you can wait until the last game to take your running back.
 This same logic can be used for the wide receiver position.

 Stack Players from High Scoring Teams

-Stacking players in high-scoring games have always been an excellent strategy in one-week fantasy football leagues, and it is no different in a DRAFT league.
-You only have five players to score points, so you need to select them from teams that will score a lot of points in the upcoming week.
+Stacking players in high-scoring games has always been an excellent strategy in one-week fantasy football leagues, and it is no different in a DRAFT league.
+You only have five players to score points, so you must select them from teams that will score many points in the upcoming week.
 The Seattle Seahawks, Green Bay Packers, and Tampa Bay Buccaneers all look like they will score many points in their Week 2 games.
-In addition to having great offensive stars, they are also playing against poor defenses in their next game.
+In addition to having great offensive stars, they are also playing against poor defenses in their next match.

 READ MORE :